Typhoon Megi Marches to South China

 After striking Philippine, the Super Typhoon Megi is whirling on the South China Sea at present and will probably pass between Hainan and Hong Kong islands and make landfall in Guangdong Province in South China around October 23, 2010, reported China Meteorological Center.

-The Center has also raised the Emergency Response level to Level 2, the second highest level, which means intensified influences such as torrential rains, flooding and landslide Typhoon Megi might bring.
+The Center has also raised the Emergency Response level to Level 2, the second highest level, which means intensified influence such as torrential rains, flooding, and landslide Typhoon Megi might bring.

 South China provinces are racing against time to brace themselves up before the typhoon's arrival.
-Guangdong Province has ordered all fishing ships to return to harbor before the mid-night of October 20, and its provincial capital Guangzhou City has taken precautions to ensure the safety for venues of the upcoming 16th Asian Games.
-Haikou City, the capital of Hainan Province, has increased the supply of food, vegetables and bottled waters in supermarket to for citizens to buy and store some.
-Fujian provincial government also issues special notice to remind travelers of Typhoon Megi.
-Guangxi Autonomous Region is devoted to dreging pipings & rivers and evacuate people from low lands which could be flooded.
+Guangdong Province has ordered all fishing ships to return to harbor before the mid-night October 20, and its provincial capital Guangzhou City has taken precautions to ensure the safety for venues of the upcoming 16th Asian Games.
+Haikou City, the capital of Hainan Province, has increased the supply of food, vegetables, and bottled water in the supermarket for citizens to buy and store some.
+Fujian provincial government also issues a special notice to remind travelers of Typhoon Megi.
+Guangxi Autonomous Region is devoted to dredging pipings & rivers and evacuates people from low lands which could be flooded.

-Flood control and drought relief headquarters in the four provinces has well prepared and now is ready to launch any rescue and relief operations whenever needed.
+Flood control and drought relief headquarter in the four provinces has well prepared and now is ready to launch any rescue and relief operations whenever needed.